 4. The Apple House, Linden, Virginia (Apple Butter Cinnamon Donuts)

-This is a great stop for Washington, DC visitors heading to Skyline Drive for the day.
+This is a great stop for Washington, DC residents going to visit Shenandoah Valley or Skyline Drive for the day.
 The Apple House has decent enough BBQ and a kitschy gift shop but the donuts are the reason to stop.

 They call them apple butter cinnamon donuts and, so, what else can I do to describe them.
 The donuts are wonderfully delicious and packs that energy you need for the long hikes on Skyline Drive.